Adult Mental Health Inpatient Service

 Whenever possible, significant others (e.g., family and close friends) are interviewed to provide information and support.

-Therapeutic interventions include (as appropriate): psychiatric, neuro-psychological, psychosocial, and functional assessment, psychotropic medication, individual therapy, group therapy, psychoeducation, electro-convulsive therapy (ECT) and discharge planning.
+Therapeutic interventions include (as appropriate): psychiatric, psychosocial, and functional assessment, psychotropic medication, individual therapy, group therapy, psychoeducation, electro-convulsive therapy (ECT) and discharge planning.

 Consultation with inpatient, outpatient, and community services is arranged to assist treatment and follow-up post discharge, in order to minimize and prevent relapse.